rxcle/rxindi-support/help.md

 Arguments three and beyond for the `SCRIPT` statement are interpreted as XPath and are evaluated against the current data context.
 Its results are passed as the `params` array property on the `scriptArgs` to the script, where the result of the third argument for `SCRIPT` is the first (zeroth index) value on `scriptArgs.params`.
 Note that in order to pass literal (constant) text, it must be made into a valid XPath statement first, so pass it as: `string('static text')`.
 Numeric values can be passed directly.
 To specify parameter arguments without specifying a different target, just use an empty target argument: `<script>,,<args>`.

 **IMPORTANT** Scripts give complete freedom on actions that can be performed within an InDesign document.
 This provides a lot of freedom and flexibility.
-However this also means that Rxindi cannot track the changes made by a script to a document.
+However, this also means that Rxindi cannot track the changes made by a script to a document.
 Certain changes like removal of items or changes to _Notes_ (which are used by Rxindi during processing) may cause statements following a script to fail.

 ## ACTION (`!`)
 Executes a special action.
 The first (and required) argument specifies the action type to execute.